guildai/guild.ai/pages/index.md

     accelerates deep learning model development and reuse.
 banner_action: Learn more
 banner_action_link: #guild-ai
+hide_sidenav: yes

 # Guild AI

-This is some excellent advertisign for Guild AI!
+This is some excellent advertising for Guild AI!

 ---